torbenf86/T1-P3-Behavioral-Cloning/writeup_template.md

 ####1.
 Solution Design Approach

 The overall strategy for deriving a model architecture was to begin with a very basic model.
 Thus, my first step was to use a neural network model with only one fully connected layer.
 This was only to test the code and the interface to the simulator.
 It turned out to be problematic, because the output of the network was between -1..1, but the simulator only showed -25° or +25°.
-After a deep search I found a hint that this is a known issue on systems, where the decimal period was change to a comma.
+After a deep search I found a hint that this is a known issue on systems, where the decimal period was changed to a comma.
 So, an English keyboard layout had to be loaded.
 It finally worked, but the performance of the model was not good.
 In a next step, I used the LeNet architecture, which was used to classify traffic signs in the last project.
 I thought this model might be appropriate because it showed a good performance in recognizing objects and edges in images.
 However, this task is a regression task.
 The model performance was much better, but it failed in the first curve.
 In the next step, I followed the lessons, and implemented the Nvidia architecture.
-The performance was pretty good, the car was centered in the land, but there were a few spots where the vehicle fell off the track.
+The performance was pretty good, the car was centered in the lane, but there were a few spots where the vehicle fell off the track.
-To improve the driving behavior in these cases, I trained especially the particular cases by repeating the curves slowly and smooth.
+To improve the driving behavior in these cases, I trained especially the particular cases by repeating the curves slowly and smoothly.
 I also trained the model how to react when approaching the right or left side of the lane by recovering to the middle.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.